artrugh/sitecore/SitecoreSecurityAndUserManagement/sitecoteSecurity.md

 #### Security Editor

-- assig the access right that roles and users should have to the items int the content tree.
+- assig the access right that roles and users should have to the items in the content tree.
 - assig access right to the security accounts.
 - protect and unprotect items.
 - open the **Access Viewer** and the **User Manager**.